Exifers/unity-friends/README.md

 - Align with view : Select the camera and hit Ctrl + Shift + F
 - F : focus on object, F F : focus on object continuously
 - Alt + Click on hierarchy : expand all
+- Undock preview : Double click on the bar above the preview